joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/10/sports/hockey/rangers-season-recap.html?searchResultPosition=4

 **A Wandering Tiger Unnerved Houston.
 The Man Who Fled With It Is a Murder Suspect.**\
-`A man fled with a Bengal tiger after the wandering cat startled homeowners.
-The man was taken into custody on Monday night, the police said.
+`A man fled with a Bengal tiger was taken into custody on Monday night, the police said.
 The tiger’s whereabouts remained unknown.`\
 https://nytimes.com/2021/05/10/us/bengal-tiger-murder-suspect.html?searchResultPosition=5

 **California’s Middle-Class Taxpayers Could Get a Rebate Under Newsom Plan**\